Mark Vermeulen: Domestic career

 He was a former captain of the Zimbabwe Under-19 team.
-Despite his troubles Vermeulen had an excellent 2004–05 season in which he averaged 43.60 in domestic cricket but the rise in his numbers coincided with economic decline and political turmoil and he did not immediately have the opportunity to see if that could translate on the cricket field.
+He averaged 43.60 in the 2004/2005 domestic cricket season.

 He spent time at the Matabeleland Tuskers, Mid West Rhinos, Mountaineers and Southern Rocks and completed a full house of playing for all the teams in the country when he returned to the Mash Eagles in his home-town of Harare.
-The domestic season was stalled by a player strike but once it got underway, Vermeulen made good on his commitment.
+The domestic season was stalled by a player strike but once it got underway, Vermeulen resumed playing.
 He was the second-highest run scorer in the Logan Cup with 580 runs in seven matches at an average of 64.44.

-A complete turnaround was achieved when he was selected for the Zimbabwe A tour of Namibia in February 2009.
+He was selected for the Zimbabwe A tour of Namibia in February 2009.

 International career

-He was an attacking and naturally athletic player, who was first drafted into the Zimbabwe squad for the second Test against Pakistan in November 2002 at the expense of Guy Whittall.
+He was first drafted into the Zimbabwe squad for the second Test against Pakistan in November 2002 replacingGuy Whittall.

-He made a few decent scores in one-day internationals and played three matches in the 2003 World Cup.
+He played three matches in the 2003 World Cup.
 He was struck on the head by a ball bowled by Irfan Pathan during Zimbabwe's VB Series campaign in Australia in 2004.
-In 2009, Vermeulen made a brief comeback for ODIs against South Africa but then disappeared off the radar again while he made his way around Zimbabwe's domestic circuit.
+In 2009, Vermeulen made a brief comeback for ODIs against South Africa but then disappeared from international cricket while he made his way around Zimbabwe's domestic circuit.

 On the 2003–04 tour of Australia, Vermeulen fractured his skull during a One-Day International match against India.
 This was the second time this had happened to him inside a year, after an identical injury occurred in February 2003 while practising.
 Successful surgery has limited the impact that these injuries have had on Vermeulen's cricketing career.

 Although he had a side career in golf, Vermeulen decided to make the 2013–14 season his final go at trying to be an international cricketer.
-In July 2014, he was given hope that his international career would be resurrected when he was picked for the Zimbabwe A side to play Afghanistan.
-He scored a century in the first four-day match and could not be overlooked for the one-off Test against South Africa which followed.
+In July 2014, he was picked for the Zimbabwe A side to play Afghanistan.
+He scored a century in the first four-day match and also played a one-off Test against South Africa which followed.
 Brendan Taylor described him as calm, for a change.

 A decade after last playing in whites for Zimbabwe, Vermeulen made a comeback in August 2014.
-In July 2009, the comeback was complete with Vermeulen earning a call up to the Zimbabwe squad for the One Day International Series against Bangladesh.
-In the first match of the series, played at Queens Sports Club, Bulawayo, Vermeulen scored 92 in Zimbabwe's score of 207, before being dismissed by being run out.
+In July 2009, he was called up to the Zimbabwe squad for the One Day International Series against Bangladesh.
+In the first match of the series, played at Queens Sports Club, Bulawayo, Vermeulen scored 92 in Zimbabwe's score of 207, before being run out.